joachimbrand/Rimu.jl/docs/src/hamiltonians.md

 ```

 ## Hamiltonian wrappers
 The following Hamiltonians are constructed from an existing
 Hamiltonian instance and change its behaviour:
 ```@docs
 GutzwillerSampling
 GuidingVectorSampling
 ParitySymmetry
 TimeReversalSymmetry
+Stoquastic
 ```

 ## Observables
 Observables are [`AbstractHamiltonian`](@ref)s that represent a physical
 observable.
 Their ground state expectation values can be sampled by passing
 them into [`AllOverlaps`](@ref).
 ```@docs